dbaldree/opnsense_tools/README.md

 About the OPNsense tools
 ========================
+*(This fork's instructions are for building to target the Raspberry Pi 3B and 3B + boards)*

 In conjunction with src.git, ports.git, core.git and plugins.git they
 create sets, packages and images for the OPNsense project.